SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/02-dynamic-programming/dynamic-programming.md

 2. **Bottom-up approach**(`tabulation`): This approach involves solving the problem iteratively and storing the subproblems' solutions to avoid redundancies.

 ## Example
-Let's take an example of Airline Ticket Price problem. airline companies often use dynmaic pricing to adjust the price of tickets based on the demand and the time left before the flight.
+Let's take an example of the Airline Ticket Price problem. airline companies often use dynamic pricing to adjust the price of tickets based on the demand and the time left before the flight.

 **First**: break down the problem into smaller subproblems: